PoonamDeveloper/personService/README.md

 ----------------How to build and package a jar.----------------
-1. Download or get the peronService project from GitHub. git clone https://github.com/PoonamDeveloper/personService.git
+1. Download or get the personService project from GitHub. git clone https://github.com/PoonamDeveloper/personService.git
 2. Go to the folder personService. cd personService